Do I want an open relationship or do I want to want an open relationship?

 The beard fixation of 2015 was great because I could grow one, it naturally contoured my face and it armed me with effortless (toxic?) masculinity.

-The vers obsession of 2018 literally fucked me up sideways and left me questioning my top/bottom sanity.
-SkskskskskandiOOPandiOOP.
+The vers obsession of 2018 literally fucked me sideways and left me questioning my top and bottom sanity.

-Today, the o.r. holleration has me stressing about how and when I’m going to tell my non-existent boyfriend (oomf that is 5 red states away) that I want to maybe or not really be in an open relationship.
+Today, the o.r. holleration has me stressing about how and when I’m going to tell my non-existent boyfriend (oomf that is 5 red states away) that I might want to be in an open relationship.
 Ugh, what if he brings it up first?!

-According to my own unreliable stats compiled of Instagay Thots, Twitter Kings, Grindr and my close circle of misters, open relationships seem to be the gay north star.
+According to my (unreliable) stats made up of Instagay Thots, Twitter Kings, Grindr and my close circle of misters, open relationships seem to be the queer north star.

 In a 2019 article by psychotherapist Tom Bruett titled The Gay Monogramy Spectrum, Bruett discusses the types of relationships created outside of heteronormative coupling constructs and the findings of The Couples Study.
 The study found that 47% of gay men reported being in open relationships, 45% in monogamous, and 8% were unsure what type of relationship they were in.